lsst-pst/PSTN-001/README.md

 # fluxunits
-A memo arguing to adopt Jansky as the LSST flux unit.
+A memo arguing to adopt nano-jansky as the LSST flux unit.